onderweg/droplets/readme.md

 Idea:

-- Run local webserver in nodejs, which serves static files
+- Run local webserver in nodejs, which serves static files (HTML/JS/CSS)
-- Load static site, build with AngularJS, from webview
+- Load static site, build with AngularJS, in a webview embeded in a native OS X app

+So, Droplets is essentially a OS X app build with Angular.

 The app shows your Digital Ocean droplets.